-Date Action By or With Whom Taken Manual Ref. § Column 5 Apr 2 Recommended last day to request voter registrar to prepare lists of registered voters and furnish statement of residence forms to be used in conducting the election.
-City Secretary 6.32(d) 6.35 7.42 30 th Apr 2 Recommended day to begin posting the Notice of Voting Order Priority for voters with mobility issues on the city's website if the city maintains one.
-City Secretary 9.221(d) 30 th Fri Apr 10 Recommended last day to request waiver of partial manual recount of electronically counted ballots if the secretary of state has not already issued a waiver.
-City Secretary 9.45 22 nd Apr 10- 23 Possible period for posting notice amending notice of branch early voting polling places.
-City Secretary 16.22(k) 22 nd thru 9 th Sat Apr 11 (Apr 10 Recom- mended) LAST DAY for POSTING NOTICE OF ELECTION on bulletin board for posting notices of city council meetings.
+Date Action By or With Whom Taken Manual Ref. § Column 5 Fri Apr 9 Recommended last day to request waiver of partial manual recount of electronically counted ballots if the secretary of state has not already issued a waiver.
+NOTE: It is highly unlikely the secretary of state's office will issue a blanket waiver.
+City Secretary 9.45 22 nd Apr 9- 22 Possible period for posting notice amending notice of branch early voting polling places.
+City Secretary 16.22(k) 22 nd thru 9 th Sat Apr 10 (Apr 9 Recom- mended) LAST DAY for POSTING NOTICE OF ELECTION on bulletin board for posting notices of city council meetings.
 NOTE: The 21 st day is on Sat.
-Technically, the notice can be delayed until Mon, Apr 13, but it is better practice to post no later than Fri, Apr 10, which is the 22 nd day before the election.
-City Secretary ^[1] 10.12(c) 21 st Apr 11 - May 2 New Law (HB 477): For City with at least 250 registered voters that maintains an internet website, period to post on website new bond election voter information pamphlet.
-See NOTE re recommended first day to post, above.
-City Secretary 21 st thru Election Day Sun Apr 12 First day a signature verification committee may begin work.
-City Secretary 16.72 20 th Mon Apr 13 Last day for unregistered applicant to submit a federal postcard application and be eligible to vote a full ballot (The 20 th day before the election is Sun, Apr 12.
-The deadline is extended so that if the application is placed in the mail by Mon, Apr 13, it is timely.)
-City Secretary 17.02(a) & (d) 20 th (19 th) Tue Apr 14 Recommended last day for publication of notice of the test of automatic tabulating and DRE equipment to be used in early voting if the test is on Apr 17.
+Technically, the notice can be delayed until Mon, Apr 12, but it is better practice to post no later than Fri, Apr 9, which is the 22 nd day before the election.
+City Secretary [1] 10.12(c) 21 st Apr 10 - May 1 For City with at least 250 registered voters that maintains an internet website, period to post on website new bond election voter information pamphlet.
+See NOTE above re: recommended first day to post.
+City Secretary 21 st thru Election Day Sun Apr 11 First day a signature verification committee may begin work.
+City Secretary 16.72 20 th Mon Apr 12 Last day for unregistered applicant to submit a federal postcard application and be eligible to vote a full ballot (The 20 th day before the election is Sun, Apr 11.
+The deadline is extended so that if the application is placed in the mail by Mon, Apr 12, it is timely.)
+City Secretary 17.02(a) & (d) 20 th (19 th ) Tue Apr 13 Recommended last day for publication of notice of the test of automatic tabulating and DRE equipment to be used in early voting if the test is on Apr 16.
 (Notice for tabulating equipment must be 48 hours before date of test.
-Notice for DRE equipment must be 48 hours before test begins .)
-City Secretary 7.38(d) 7.40 18 th Apr 14 Last day early voting clerk, upon receipt of defective early voting application, must mail 2 nd application with explanation of defects and instructions.
-City Secretary 16.53(c) 18 th Wed Apr 15 Last day to begin posting continuous notice of schedule for branch early voting polling places.
+Notice for DRE equipment must be 48 hours before test begins.)
+City Secretary 7.38(d) 7.40 18 th Apr 13 Last day early voting clerk, upon receipt of defective early voting application, must mail 2 nd application with explanation of defects and instructions.
+City Secretary 16.53(c) 18 th Wed Apr 14 Last day to begin posting continuous notice of schedule for branch early voting polling places.
 (5 th day before beginning of early voting by personal appearance.)
-City Secretary 16.22(k) 17 th Fri Apr 17 Last day to receive application from voter delivered in person for a ballot to be voted by mail (by close of business).
+City Secretary 16.22(k) 17 th Fri Apr 16 Last day to receive application from voter delivered in person for a ballot to be voted by mail (by close of business).
 This is the last business day before the beginning of early voting by personal appearance.
-City Secretary 16.51(e)(5) 15 th
+City Secretary 16.51(e)(5) 15 th Apr 16 Last day to accept an FPCA without a postmark to prove mailing date and mail the voter a full ballot if the voter is not permanently registered but meets the requirements to be registered under EC Title 2.
+City Secretary 17.02(d) 15 th